Chart Color Schemes

 An assessment of population growth drivers in Regents Park reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Regents Park's population was 5,138 as of April 2021.
-By November 2025, it had increased to around 5,346, a rise of 208 people (4.0%).
-This growth is inferred from the estimated resident population of 5,301 in June 2024 and an additional 28 validated new addresses since the Census date.
-The population density was 2,633 persons per square kilometer as of November 2025, placing Regents Park in the upper quartile nationally according to AreaSearch's assessment.
-Its growth rate since the census (4.0%) is within 2.7 percentage points of the state's growth rate (6.7%).
-Overseas migration contributed approximately 70.8% of overall population gains during recent periods.
+Regents Park's population is around 5,424 as of February 2026.
+This reflects an increase of 286 people (5.6%) since the 2021 Census, which reported a population of 5,138 people.
+The change is inferred from the estimated resident population of 5,301 from the ABS as of June 2024 and an additional 27 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,671 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Regents Park's 5.6% growth since census positions it within 2.2 percentage points of the state (7.8%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 70.8% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, Regents Park is projected to grow by 1,194 persons, reflecting an increase of 21.5% in total over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Looking at population projections moving forward, an above median population growth of statistical areas across the nation is projected, with the area expected to grow by 1,194 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 19.8% in total over the 17 years.

 Frequently Asked Questions - Population